 Legislation is setting out rights and obligations and institutionalizing the rules through primary legislation (see Guideline 1.2) and secondary legislation, e.g. regulations, decrees, ordinances and by-laws.
-Many implementation aspects of SFM policies are defined at such secondary legislative level (see also Box 3).
+Many implementation aspects of SFM policies are defined at such secondary legislative level (see also Box 4).
 Often, that level is much influenced by bureaucracy and has the potential to comprise some undesired consequences, e.g. excessive administrative requirements or incentives and disincentive measures that do not correspond to the needs of adaptive management6.

-Addressing effective regulations and defining clear and implementable administrative procedures are keys for sustainable forest management.
+Addressing effective regulations and defining clear and

+Box 4: The five factors that give rise to a lack of forest law compliance implementable administrative procedures are keys for sustainable forest management.
 The lack of forest law compliance and good governance has far-reaching environmental, social and economic consequences in-side and outside forests.
 Although the extent of illegal forest activities is notoriously difficult to quantify, their economic cost is likely to be high.
 Problems relating to inconsistent forest policy and legal frameworks arise when laws are incoherent, unrealistic and unenforceable and fail to address forest land tenure and use rights.
 Excessive regulations can mean that the transaction costs of legal operations are prohibitively high and push forest users to illegal practices.
 Insufficient enforcement capacity is often due to institutional weaknesses coupled with a lack of transparency and accountability in the implementation of the policy and legal frameworks.